UltimateByte/transmission-deployer/README.md

 * Checks your current installation
 * Creates a new user
 * Asks for RPC info (port & password)
-* Creates download and incomplete directories with right permissions
+* Creates download and incomplete directories with correct permissions
 * Adds the user to debian-transmission group
 * Duplicates original transmission-daemon to a new one corresponding to the corresponding transmission-daemon-user
 * Edits all required files